spine/spine.site/app/views/docs/ajax.md

 ##Ajax queue

-Ajax requests are sent out serially, i.e. a request is only sent after the previous request has finished.
+By default ajax requests that are not 'GET' requests are sent out serially, i.e. a request is only sent after the previous request has finished.
 This is to ensure data consistency without blocking up the UI.

 For example, let's say a user creates a record, and then immediately deletes it.
 The `DELETE` requests needs to be send after the `POST` request has finished, otherwise the server won't know what record we're talking about.